vidit-agarwal/hackkar-challenge-Url-shortner/task3/README.md

 ## Description

-To complete this task, you'll need to add code to contact the API to fetch responses, and update the React component with the result returned by the API.
-All of your code should go into `src/App.js` - the main application component.
+To complete this task, I'll need to add code to contact the API to fetch responses, and update the React component with the result returned by the API.
+All of  code should go into `src/App.js` - the main application component.
 There is additional documentation in-line to get you up to speed if any of this is unfamiliar.

 Do not modify `package.json` or introduce additional modules.
 Only Javascript DOM methods should be used to complete this task.